JehanneOS/jehanneos.github.io/_posts/2018-10-20-awake-syscall.markdown

 The Unix philosophy spread beyond Unix, and it became the common wisdom of software engineering so far.

-For early Unix and Plan 9, it is.
+For early Unix and Plan 9, enough is enough.
 Look at 9front to see a modern system that follows this philosophy consistently.

 There is a catch, however.